mhmoudalaskalany/AspNetCore_CleanArchitecture/README.md

 - Divide Entities To Schemas in Database
 - Use File-Scoped Namespaces to make refactor easier
 - Run Unit Tests using Iteration Count like (1000) case for the test till it fails
-- Move Logging Mechanism To Different Nuget SDK
+- Add Seq Logging
-- Move Date Layer Access To Separate Nuget SDK
+- Add Postgress SQL Database Support along with Sql Server
 - Use ClaimPrincipalExtensions to add better extension methods to get claim values from token
 - Refactor BaseService to remove the inputs to the service
 - Add https://www.flagsmith.com/